ironArray/Caterva2/doc/Caterva2.rst

     ^^^^^^^^^^^^^^^

     New to Caterva2?
 Check out the getting started guides.
-They contain an introduction to Caterva2 main concepts and different tutorials.
+They contain an introduction to Caterva2 main concepts.

     +++